nebulab/playbook/source/personal-growth/competency-matrix.html.md

 by majority.
 The group's decision is final, although your mentor can present a new promotion package for evaluation if they think some information was missed in the initial discussion.

+#### Mid-level promotions

+If you're on the path to your next matrix position, you may be eligible for a mid-level salary bump.
+This happens when you are evaluated as **Meeting** on at least half the number of new skill requirements for the next position.

+Note that, since the level required for each skill doesn't always change from one position to the next, only the skills with new requirements are considered in this calculation.

 ### Switching disciplines

 Certain disciplines provide you with the ability to switch roles.
 For instance, if you are an SE3